hakaneroztekin/redis-full-text-search/README.md

 ### how to use

 - Set environment variables `redis.host` and `redis.port` for your Redis (either local or cloud).
-- Then run backend and frontend projects
+- Then run backend and frontend projects.